Saltar al contenido principal

 Estos son ingredientes básicos para crear aproximaciones numéricas a integrales.

-This page titled 7.3: Condiciones de integrabilidad is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.3: Condiciones de integrabilidad is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.